JefersonLucas/the-matrix-effect/README.md

 **1. Cloning the Repo**.

-To clone this repo in your local machina, use tha lines of command in below:
+To clone this repo in your local machina, use the lines of command in below:

 ```
 #Clonar com SSH

-mkdir efeito-matrix
+mkdir matrix_effect
-cd efeito-matrix
+cd matrix_effect
 git init
 git clone git@github.com:juloko/matrix-effect.git
 ```